Rae Carruth

-Rae Theotis Carruth (born Rae Lamar Wiggins; January 20, 1974) is an American former professional football player.
+Rae Theotis Carruth (born Rae Lamar Wiggins; January 20, 1974) is an American former professional football player who was convicted of conspiracy to murder.
 He played as a wide receiver for the Carolina Panthers of the National Football League (NFL).
 Carruth played college football for the Colorado Buffaloes, earning first-team All-American honors in 1996.
 He was selected by the Panthers in the first round of the 1997 NFL draft and spent three seasons with the team.

 In 2001, he was found guilty of conspiring to murder his then-girlfriend Cherica Adams, who was pregnant with his child.
 Including pre-trial confinement, he served 18 years of an 18-to-24-year sentence in the North Carolina state prison system and was released from the Sampson Correctional Institution in Clinton, North Carolina, on October 22, 2018.

 Early life

 Born and raised in Sacramento, California, Carruth attended Valley High School.
 He was accepted on a football scholarship to the University of Colorado Boulder, in Boulder, Colorado.